chrismatthews939/DataEng-Learning-Journal/2. Databases and Data Lakes/Topic-1-Storing-and-querying-data.md

 Identifying a stakeholder in your business who could provide further insights or feedback on your proposed solution.
 - Solution architects.

+## Consolidation Task 4
+Investigate a specific example where restructuring data according to relational modelling principles enhanced operational efficiency or decision-making.
+- Moving from on-prem to GCP BigQuery
+Write down your analysis in your learning journal, including the current challenges, proposed improvements, and the expected benefits.
+- BigQuery is optimised for flat tables, so the challenge was taking the on-prem relational architecture and making it optimised for a cloud environment

+## Consolidation Task 5
+Analyse the data storage strategy currently employed by your organisation.
+Consider the types of data you manage, their sensitivity, and your organisation's operational needs.
+- We have a cloud based model.
+Telcoms has an enormous amount of data and cloud based solutions are more scalable and manageable.
+How could a shift towards a cloud, on-premise, or hybrid storage solution impact your data management practices?
+Document your thoughts in your learning journal, focusing on potential benefits and challenges.
+- I've seen the benefits of moving to cloud for our org.
+Scalability, lots of products to help with optimisation, orchestration, analysis, storage and compute.
+The issues have been with having a clear understanding of the costs involved and stopping teams spending money needlessly.
+With almost infinite CPUs the risk of spending a lot of money is huge.
+Discuss your analysis with a colleague or stakeholder who could offer additional insights or perspectives on the feasibility and implications of such a shift.
+Discussed with our lead engineer